Switch to a cheaper prepayment meter tariff (UK) — July 2026

 Common mistakes when switching prepayment energy

-Comparing without standing charge
+Comparing without the standing charge

 Best practice

-FAQs: switching prepayment meters
+FAQs: switching prepayment meters (June 2026)

 Looking for the fastest route?
 Start with your postcode and meter type in the comparison form.
 We'll narrow options to those that typically accept prepayment meters.